Top 7 Movies Set In London

-Starting off this list is, of course, a film named after one of London’s most iconic neighbourhoods – Notting Hill.
+Starting off this list is a film named after one of London’s most iconic neighbourhoods – Notting Hill.
 This 1999 film tells the love story of a bookshop owner and a famous Hollywood actress.

-Although the bookshop heavily featured in the film does not actually exist, many of the other locations used are real and can be found in Notting Hill.
+Although the bookshop heavily featured in this film starring Julia Roberts and Hugh Grant does not exist, many other locations used are real and can be found in Notting Hill.
 These include Portobello Road Market, where you can find everything from fresh fruit and vegetables to antiques and vintage clothes.